What is Olanzapine?

 Olanzapine can cause some other major adverse effects.
 When you take olanzapine, the amount of fat in your blood can rise.
 Teenagers taking olanzapine are more likely than adults to gain weight, have higher fat levels in their blood, develop liver problems, and experience side effects including sleepiness and breast enlargement.
 Consult your doctor about the dangers of olanzapine use.

-Before taking Olanzapine talk with your doctor if you are allergic to it or any other medications.
-The product may contain some inactive ingredients which can cause serious side effects and some serious allergic reactions.
-Before using Olanzapine talk with your doctor if you are having any medical history such as liver problems, seizures, difficulty in swallowing, dementia, glaucoma, intestinal problems, heart disease and high cholesterol.
+Before taking olanzapine, talk with your doctor if you are allergic to it or any other medications.
+The product may contain some inactive ingredients, which can cause serious side effects and some serious allergic reactions.
+Before using Olanzapine, talk with your doctor if you have any medical history, such as:

 How to take Olanzapine?